InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: InternVLA-A1: Unified Understanding-Generation-Action Framework

 \subsection{Optimization Objectives}

 Our training process consists of two sequential stages: \textbf{Pre-training} and \textbf{Post-training}.
 Although these two stages utilize distinct data sources and training hyperparameters (detailed in Table~\ref{tab:training_hyperparameters}), they share a unified optimization framework and identical objectives.
 Throughout both stages, we jointly optimize the model for two key objectives: visual foresight generation and action prediction.
+Let $\mathcal{D}_1$ denote the training corpus for visual foresight (including human video data without action labels), and $\mathcal{D}_2$ denote the subset with action annotations.
+We define $\xi_1 = (o_{t-m}, o_t, o_{t+m}, l)$ and $\xi_2=(a_{t:t+k}, o_{t-m}, o_t, q_t, l)$ as the corresponding training tuples.

 \textbf{(1) Visual Foresight Generation.} To endow the model with predictive capabilities about future visual states, we train the generation expert to forecast the latent representation of a future frame.
-Let $z_t=\phi_{\mathrm{cosmos}}(o_t)$ denote the Cosmos latent.
-Given the current and historical observations $\{o_{t-m}, o_t\}$ and language instruction $l$, the generation expert predicts $\hat{z}_{t+m}$ conditioned on the understanding prefix $h_{\mathrm{und}}$ and is supervised by the frozen Cosmos latent $z_{t+m}$.
-This objective is formulated as:
+Let $\phi_{\mathrm{cosmos}}$ denotes the COSMOS VAE encoder and $z_t=\phi_{\mathrm{cosmos}}(o_t)$ denotes the COSMOS latent feature.
+Conditioned on current and historical observations $\{o_{t-m}, o_t\}$, as well as the understanding prefix $h_{\mathrm{und}}$, the generation expert predicts the latent feature $\hat{z}_{t+m}$ for the future timestamp $t+m$.
+The prediction is supervised by the ground truth COSMOS latent feature $z_{t+m}$.
+We minimize the following objective:

-where $f_{\mathrm{gen}}$ denotes the generation expert, $\phi_{\mathrm{cosmos}}$ is the frozen Cosmos encoder used in $z_t$, and $\mathrm{sg}[\cdot]$ indicates the stop-gradient operation.
-This objective compels the model to internalize physical dynamics, creating a robust prior that enhances action prediction.
+where $f_{\mathrm{gen}}$ denotes the generation expert, and $\mathrm{sg}[\cdot]$ indicates the stop-gradient operation.
+This objective compels the model to internalize physical dynamics, creating a robust prior for action.

-\textbf{(2) Flow Matching-based Action Prediction.} To establish a principled connection between visual imagination and motor control, we employ a flow matching framework for action learning.
-This approach parameterizes the action generation process as learning continuous transformation pathways from noise to expert demonstrations, offering superior handling of multimodal action distributions compared to direct regression.
-Formally, we sample time steps $\tau \sim \text{Beta}(1.5, 1.0)$ and construct interpolated action chunks $a_{t:t+k}^\tau = (1 - \tau)\epsilon + \tau a_{t:t+k}$, where $\epsilon \sim \mathcal{N}(0,I)$ represents Gaussian noise.
+\textbf{(2) Flow Matching-based Action Prediction.} We employ a flow matching framework for action learning.
+This approach formulates the action generation process as learning continuous transformation pathways from noise to expert demonstrations, offering superior handling of multi-modal action distributions compared to direct regression.
+Formally, given $\xi_2 \sim \mathcal{D}_2$, we sample time steps $\tau \sim \text{Beta}(1.5, 1.0)$ and construct interpolated action chunks $a_{t:t+k}^\tau = (1 - \tau)\epsilon + \tau a_{t:t+k}$, where $\epsilon \sim \mathcal{N}(0,I)$ represents Gaussian noise.
 The model learns a velocity field $v_\theta$ that transports noisy samples toward target actions: